Murphy West Uranium Project

 Climate change policy targets and increasing population are driving a global need to find low-carbon, large-scale power sources.

 As a result, there has been a significant increase in the number of nuclear reactors being restarted and under construction.
-These reactors must be fuelled by uranium.
+These reactors must be fuelled by uranium leading to expectations of significant supply shortfalls over the coming years.

 Supply Constraints